20 Ways to Improve Your Customer Experience in 2020

 - Personalization: The combination of human expertise and augmented reality technologies are giving retailers even more powerful ways to help customers find what product fits their exact needs.

 - Customize your products: everyone likes to make products a little more personal, whether it is choosing the style or the colors.

-- Build a customer profile: This ties in with their loyalty, personalization and customization, enabling retailers to keep track of the products bought and/or sampled, and give customers the option to build a routine or a collection, one purchase at a time.
+- Build customer profiles: This ties in with their loyalty, personalization and customization.
+Not only can retailers offer more appealing and cohesive “style matches” across products, but it also enables them to keep track of the products bought and/or sampled, and give customers the option to build a routine or a collection, one purchase at a time.